aditya161216/stocks-dashboard/README.md

 Enjoy!

-## Note: The Alpha Vantage API only allows for 25 requests a day per API key, so if your request is unable to be completed, it is due to this daily limit being exceeded.
+## Note: The Alpha Vantage API (which is used to fetch stock data) only allows for 25 requests a day per API key, so if your request is unable to be completed, it is due to this daily limit being exceeded.